 Tempo funding is a form of the de minimis aid

 Tempo funding is subject to the terms of the de minimis grant.
 The maximum sum of de minimis aid that can be granted to one company over the current and two previous fiscal years is EUR 200,000.
-Business Finland will award up to EUR 150,000 in de minimis grants over this period of time.

 Your company must assess how much de minimis funding it has received in previous years at the application stage.
 Such aid is granted by many public organizations, such as Finnvera and the ELY Centres.